 The collection online

-Many of these materials have now been made available in digital formats available through the library catalogue.
-Focused searches can be made by using these search terms:
+Many of these materials have now been made available in digital formats available through the library catalogue via a keyword search.

 To access items that are not available online, email firstname.lastname@example.org.